PatrickJS/PatrickJS-starter/README.md

 angular2-webpack-starter/
  ├──src/                                   * our source files that will be compiled to javascript
  |   ├──bootstrap.ts                       * our entry file for our browser environment
  │   │
+ |   ├──polyfills.ts                       * our polyfills file for es6, es7, and zone.js
+ │   │
  |   ├──vendor.ts                          * our vendor file
  │   │